skusunam/angular-todo/notes/QnA.md

 ## 4. What is the easist way to return a promise to the caller where there is no Async involved?
 A: $q.when(true)

+##5.
+What is 'git flow" and how it is beneficial to teams \ developers?
+A:

+##6.
+What is the difference between $compile and $link in Directives?
+A: